 7. Ohio State

 OSU has unique lids with Buckeye tree leaf stickers on them, given to players for big plays and consistency on the field.
 They’ve got a cool look to them, too, thanks to an infusion of glitter.
 While there’s no Ohio State logo on them, a helmet covered in Buckeye leafs serves as a great de facto logo.

 6. Miami (FL)

-So, in an attempt to be unique, the Hurricanes were transcendent.
-But forget its place in pop culture, “The U” - in its orange and green - looks great, too.
+The Hurricanes were transcendent in 1973 by creating the “U” logo that people now use to refer to the school and form its hand signal.
+But forget its place in our vernacular, “The U” - in its split orange and green - looks great, too.

 5. Notre Dame

-And everyone wears Trojan colors.
-Refined and classy - it smells like old money (go ahead, insert your “University of Spoiled Children” joke).
-But other than being the definition of LaLa Land, it’s design is a great depiction of a stoic Trojan warrior.
-It all just fits so perfectly together.
+What other colors but cardinal and gold could befit the Men of Troy’s helmets?
+It’s old-school, classic Tinseltown.
+Other than being the definition of LaLa Land, its design is a great depiction of a stoic Trojan warrior.
+It all just fits so well together.